wamp-proto/wamp-proto/spec/advanced.md

    	[7, 23, 5, "throw me away ...
 I am just noise"]

 Incoming heartbeats are not required to be answered by an outgoing heartbeat.
-Sending of hearbeats is under independent control with each peer.
+Sending of heartbeats is under independent control with each peer.

 ## Advanced Features